Evacuation lifted for 200K Californians living below dam

 He said that if the state had listened to the 2005 warnings and installed the concrete a decade ago, “This problem would not have occurred.
 But they didn’t, and there are probably multiple reasons why,” with cost a crucial one.

-The California Department of Water Resources said both holes had been repaired and the dam was ready to handle rain and melting snow.
+The California Department of Water Resources said the lake was ready to take on rain and melting snow.
 State water officials said they have drained enough of the lake behind Oroville Dam that the emergency spillway will not be needed to handle runoff from an approaching storm.

-Acting department chief Bill Croyle said 40 trucks have dumped 30 tons of bags loaded with sand, concrete blocks and boulders every hour into the damaged areas, while helicopters have dropped bags of rocks onto the problem sites.
+Acting department chief Bill Croyle said 40 trucks have dumped 30 tons of bags loaded with sand, concrete blocks and boulders every hour into the damaged areas, while helicopters have dropped bags of rocks and cement blocks onto the problem sites.

-The damaged main spillway has been stable for four days and handling a heavy flow of water, significantly reducing the reservoir’s water level in preparation for coming snow and melting snow.
+The damaged main spillway has been stable for four days and handling a heavy flow of water, reducing the reservoir’s water level by 15 feet in preparation for coming rain and melting snow throughout the spring.
+Officials hope to drain the lake another 37 feet.

 “We still have a large snowpack; we will see quite a spring runoff,” Croyle said.